How much does Wegovy cost without insurance?

 To find out if Wegovy is covered by your insurance plan, review your plan’s drug formulary.
 It lists all the drugs covered in your plan.
 If Wegovy is not listed, your healthcare provider can write an appeal letter on your behalf to your insurance company requesting an exception.
 In general, Medicare prescription drug plans do not cover weight loss drugs or other medications used to treat obesity and overweight.
 However, double-check your specific plan’s prescription drug coverage to be sure.

-If you’re a veteran receiving care through the VA, you may be able to get Wegovy covered as part of your treatment plan under the MOVE!
+If you’re a veteran receiving care through the US Department of Veteran Affairs (VA), you may be able to get Wegovy covered as part of your treatment plan under the MOVE!
 Weight Management Program.

 In March 2024, Wegovy was approved by the FDA to reduce the risk of a life-threatening cardiovascular event in certain patients.
-As such, the mediation may be covered by insurance if it’s being prescribed and taken to reduce the chances of a heart condition.
+As such, the medication may be covered by insurance if it’s being prescribed and taken to reduce the chances of a heart attack or stroke in a person with a history of cardiovascular disease.

 Is Wegovy covered by Medicaid?